dashmage/random-note-from-folder/README.md

 # Random Note From Folder

 An Obsidian plugin that opens a random note from a user-configured directory.
-Similar to Obsidian's core "Open random note" but provides an option to scope notes from a specific folder.
+Similar to Obsidian's core [Random Note](https://help.obsidian.md/plugins/random-note) plugin but provides an option to scope notes from a specific folder.

+Created this mainly because I wanted a way to checkout my daily notes randomly without including any of the other notes in my vault.

+Put this together in a couple of hours with the help of [opencode](https://opencode.ai/) and OpenAI's GPT 5.2 model.

 ## Features
 - Configure a directory in settings (random note is selected recursively from that folder and any subfolders).